Last updated: June 17, 2026

 | Provider choice | Provider name, address, schedule, weekly cost | Needed for the PAPA and payment setup. |

-If you are experiencing homelessness, New Jersey says you may have extra time to submit required paperwork and may be able to start receiving help during that time.
-Tell the CCR&R about your housing situation at the first call.
+If you are experiencing homelessness, New Jersey says you may have up to three months to submit required paperwork and may be able to start receiving child care assistance during that time.
+Tell the CCR&R about your housing situation right away.

 Other child care help in New Jersey